packetgeek/ctf_beacon/README.md

 * Doesn't require root permissions to run (unless port < 1024).
 * This was written at 2 a.m. so please excuse the errors.

+## Ideas for use

+* Encode the flag (e.g., base64).
+* Send longer flags by doubling the number of packets sent (use more than one "if" statement in the "for" loop).
+* Same as above, but add a sleep statement between the packets.

 ## Ideas for future versions

 * instead of a set sleep span, how about sleep span plus a random number?